 - Appointment of principal advisers

-- Governance oversight including review of results, feedback from shareholders and reports from Board and Management Committees and approval of policies
+- Financial reporting oversight including review of results, reports from Board and Management Committees and approval of policies

-To ensure the Group’s effectiveness, each year the Nomination Committee undertakes a review of:
+To ensure the Group’s effectiveness, during the year the Nomination Committee undertakes a review of:

 - The membership and composition of the Board, including that the balance of skills continue to be appropriate